remap/ndnLog/README.md

 ndnLog
 ================

-scraper for ndn hubs to watch traffic over N nodes... made for ndnvideo testing in ec2.
+scraper for ndn hubs to watch traffic over N nodes... made for ndnvideo testing in ec2, but could be used to monitor traffic along any hosts.

 dependencies: